-It is never too late to invest in mutual funds for retirement.
-As such, if you plan to invest in some of the best funds, the Zacks Mutual Fund Rank can provide you with valuable guidance.
+There is never a wrong time to invest in mutual funds for retirement.
+So, if you're still looking for the best mutual funds, the Zacks Mutual Fund Rank can be a great guide.

 Let's take a look at some of our top-ranked mutual funds with the lowest fees.

-Fidelity Advisor Semiconductors I (FELIX) has a 0.74% expense ratio and 0.52% management fee.
-With a much more diversified approach, FELIX--part of the Sector - Tech mutual fund category--gives investors a way to own a stake in the notoriously risky tech sector.
-With yearly returns of 15.59% over the last five years, this fund clearly wins.
+Fidelity Advisor Semiconductors M (FELTX) has a 1.25% expense ratio and 0.52% management fee.
+With a much more diversified approach, FELTX--part of the Sector - Tech mutual fund category--gives investors a way to own a stake in the notoriously risky tech sector.
+With yearly returns of 14.94% over the last five years, this fund clearly wins.

-Neuberger Berman Guardian Institutional (NGDLX) is an attractive large-cap allocation.
-NGDLX is a Large Cap Value mutual fund, which invests in stocks with a market cap of $10 billion of more, but whose share prices do not reflect their intrinsic value.
-NGDLX has an expense ratio of 0.66%, management fee of 0.63%, and annual returns of 12.2% over the past five years.
+Neuberger Berman Guardian Investor (NGUAX) is an attractive large-cap allocation.
+NGUAX is a Large Cap Value mutual fund, which invests in stocks with a market cap of $10 billion of more, but whose share prices do not reflect their intrinsic value.
+NGUAX has an expense ratio of 0.81%, management fee of 0.74%, and annual returns of 12.02% over the past five years.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report